drmikecrowe/personal-ai-rules/rules/code-review-process.md

+---
-# Code Review Process
+title: Code Review Process
-- Last Updated: 2025-08-30
+last_updated: 2025-08-30
-- Description: Internal code review protocols using expert consultation for quality assurance
+description: Internal code review protocols using expert consultation for quality assurance
-- Tags: code-review, quality, pragmatic-programmer, clean-code
+tags: code-review, quality, pragmatic-programmer, clean-code
-- Version: 1.0
+version: 1.0
+---

 ## Internal Code Review Protocol

 **MANDATORY REASONING PROCESS**: Before making ANY code changes, conduct an internal round table discussion with:

 - **David Thomas** (The Pragmatic Programmer)
 - **Andrew Hunt** (The Pragmatic Programmer)
 - **Uncle Bob** (Clean Code)

 If they would approve, proceed.
 If not, iterate on the plan until they would approve.